SophiaKeip/VarchenkoMatrixPartialCubes/README.md

 # VarchenkoMatrixPartialCubes

-We compute the Varchenko matrix of a partial cube and determine its determinant.
+We compute the Varchenko matrix of a partial cube.

 The Python script `Calc_VM.py` computes the Varchenko matrix of a given partial cube graph.
-It is based on a collection of utility functions for graph analysis and symbolic matrix construction using the `sympy` library.
+It is based on a collection of functions from [David Eppstein](https://ics.uci.edu/~eppstein/) and and utilizes symbolic matrix construction provided by the `sympy` library.

 **Input:**
 An undirected graph `G`, represented as a dictionary of adjacency lists.